emtoen/DiscordNewsFeed/README.md

     Python
-    Flask - To build the web server that runs continuously NewsAPI - A free API used to fetch latest news articles from supported sources Discord.py - To interface with the Discord API and send messages
+    Flask - To build the web server that runs continuously NewsAPI - A free API used to fetch latest news articles from supported sources Discord Webhook - To send messages to the discord channel

 Working: